TomoBabel/TomoBabel/docs/source/dev/setup.rst

 .. warning::

- It is important to always allow pre-commit to run before commiting to the project.
+ It is important to always allow pre-commit to run before committing to the project.
  The pre-commit hooks run scripts that keep the data model up to date.